dipanjanmukherjee83/docker-elk/README.md

 docker-compose -f docker-compose-swarm.yml up -d
 ```

 You need to start Logspout on each Docker daemon, so on each node.
 We have a script for that.
-It assumes that `docker` command is connected to Docker Swarm.
+It assumes that `docker` command is connected to Docker Swarm and every node of Swarm is in the same Docker network (does I say Overlay ?!)

 ```
 ./start_logspout.sh